($1,583) Cost to ship a car from Tacoma, WA to Louisville, KY

 Factors affecting Tacoma to Louisville car shipping costs

-When transporting your vehicle from Tacoma to Louisville, these factors will influence the cost:
+When you’re arranging vehicle transport from Tacoma to Louisville, keep these cost factors in mind:

 Transport method